JonathanYS/AStar-Visualization/README.md

 TOC - Time Of Completion = 2 hours.

-`This project is licensed under the MIT License with Attribution.
+`This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.`

 Hello.
 I wrote this fine program to show and implement the A* algorithm in an easy-to-understand format.
 In addition, because I didn't use the pygame library before, I saw a great opportunity in this project to both, use the pygame library for the first time, and implement one of the greatest algorithms for pathfinding.